-Over three decades of watching this company deliver magnificent houses, I have learnt that our greatest strength is in the quality of our people.
+Over four decades of watching this company deliver magnificent houses, I have learnt that our greatest strength is in the quality of our people.
 That has always been our point of difference.

 I always wanted to build excellent houses just as well as they could be built.

 That depended on finding great tradespeople who shared our love of architecture and our fierce desire to build things as well as they could be done.